Cross-Sectional Area Calculator

 • Different formulas apply to different geometric shapes

-Cross-sectional area is the area of a two-dimensional shape that is obtained when a three-dimensional object is cut by a plane.
+Cross-sectional area is the area of a two-dimensional shape that is obtained when a three-dimensional object is cut by a plane perpendicular to its axis.
+This concept is fundamental in engineering, physics, and mathematics for understanding how materials behave under various conditions.

-The calculation method depends on the geometric shape of the cross-section: circles, rectangles, squares, or triangles.
+The calculation method depends on the geometric shape of the cross-section: circles (pipes, wires), rectangles (beams, channels), squares (posts, bars), or triangles (supports, trusses).

-• Beam cross-section: Rectangle with area width × height
+• Steel beam cross-section: Rectangle with area width × height

-• Wire cross-section: Small circle with area π × (diameter/2)²
+• Electrical wire cross-section: Small circle with area π × (diameter/2)²

 Step-by-Step Guide to Using the Cross-Sectional Area Calculator